github/docs/content/billing/setting-up-paid-organizations-for-procurement-companies/about-organizations-for-procurement-companies.md

   - Organizations
 shortTitle: About organizations
 ---
-To access an organization, each member must sign into their own personal user account.
+To access an organization, each member must sign into their own personal account.

 Organization members can have different roles, such as *owner* or *billing manager*: